 These symptoms may indicate that a person requires a hospital stay and possibly a pacemaker to treat whatever is causing their underlying heart problem.

-Certain medicines in individuals with high blood pressure can result in a low pulse rate and high blood pressure.
-Rarely, an increase in intracranial pressure can induce the Cushing reflex and a low pulse rate and high blood pressure.
+Rarely, an increase in intracranial pressure can induce the Cushing reflex with a low pulse rate and high blood pressure.